Louis I of Hungary: Expansion (1350–1358)

 Casimir III of Poland urged Louis to intervene in his war with the Lithuanians who had occupied Brest, Volodymyr-Volynskyi, and other important towns in Halych and Lodomeria in the previous years.
 The two monarchs agreed that Halych and Lodomeria would be integrated into the Kingdom of Hungary after Casimir's death.
 Casimir also authorized Louis to redeem the two realms for 100,000 florins if Casimir fathered a son.
-Louis led his army to Cracow in June 1351.
+Louis led his army to Kraków in June 1351.
 Because Casimir fell ill, Louis became the sole commander of the united Polish and Hungarian army.
 He invaded the lands of the Lithuanian prince, Kęstutis, in July.
 Kęstutis seemingly accepted Louis's suzerainty on 15 August and agreed to be baptised, along with his brothers, in Buda.
 However, Kęstutis did nothing to fulfill his promises after Polish and Hungarian troops were withdrawn.
 In an attempt to capture Kęstutis, Louis returned, but he could not defeat the Lithuanians, who even killed one of his allies, Boleslaus III of Płock, in battle.
 Louis returned to Buda before 13 September.
 A papal legate visited Louis to persuade him to wage war against Stefan Dušan, Emperor of the Serbs, who had forced his Roman Catholic subjects to be re-baptised and join the Serbian Orthodox Church.

 To deal with the grievances of the Hungarian noblemen, Louis held a Diet in late 1351.
 He confirmed all but one of the provisions of the Golden Bull of 1222, declaring that all noblemen enjoyed the same liberties in his realms.
 He rejected only the provision that authorized noblemen who died without a son to freely bequeath their estates.
 Instead, he introduced an entail system, prescribing that the estates of a nobleman who had no male descendants passed to his kinsmen, or if there were no male relatives to the Crown, upon his death.
 At the same Diet, Louis ordered that all landowners were to collect the "ninth", that is one tenth of specified agricultural products, from the peasants who held plots on their estates.
 On the other hand, he confirmed the right of all peasants to freely move to another landowner's estates.